stiborlukas/Client-Server-Chat-Application/README.md

 # &#x20;Client-Server Chat Application

 A basic **Client-Server Chat Application** built using Python's `socket` module for networking, `tkinter` for the GUI, and `customtkinter` for enhanced user experience.
-It supports real-time messaging, private messaging, and simple chat commands, with the potential for **End-to-End Encryption (E2EE)** as a future enhancement.
+It supports real-time messaging, private messaging, and simple chat commands.

 ## Features